Framed configuration spaces and exotic spheres: Gluing -presheaves

-where $\LMod(-)$, $\RMod(-)$, $\Ass(-)$ are the categories of left-modules, right-modules, and associative algebras in a symmetric monoidal category respectively, the symmetric monoidal structure on $\PSh(\DiscInf_{d,\le k})$ is a localisation of the Day convolution structure induced from the symmetric monoidal structure on $\DiscInf_d$ by disjoint union, and $\otimes$ denotes the relative tensor product of modules.
-The square in \cref{thm:gluing} avoids algebras, modules, and tensor products of such, which turned out to be more convenient for the purpose of this work. \end{enumerate} \end{rem}
+where (a) $\LMod(-)$, $\RMod(-)$, $\AAlg(-)$ are the categories of pairs of an associative algebra and a left-module over it, pairs of an associative algebra and a right-module over it, and associative algebras, in a symmetric monoidal category respectively, (b) the symmetric monoidal structure on $\PSh(\DiscInf_{d,\le k})$ is a localisation of the Day convolution structure induced from the symmetric monoidal structure on $\DiscInf_d$ by disjoint union, and (c) $\otimes$ denotes the relative tensor product of modules.
+This square can be extracted from \cite[Theorem 5.3]{KKoperadic} (in the nontruncated case $k=\infty$, it is also an instance of what is known as \emph{$\otimes$-excision} in the theory of factorisation homology; see \cite[Proposition 3.24]{Francis} and \cite[Lemma 3.18]{AyalaFrancis}).
+It implies a version of \cref{thm:gluing-isotopy} where the condition is replaced by